FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

     - **Overview:** This view includes all the tools needed to manage your upload, along with guided steps to start uploading your files to NOMAD.
 It will also show all the processed files (entries) that you will upload.
     ![a screenshot of the uploads overview page](images/upload_publish_7.png)
-    - **Files:** This view shows all the files included in upload, whether they are raw files or processed files.
+    - **Files:** This view shows all the files included in the upload, whether they are raw files or processed files.
 You can also organize these files into folders as needed.
     ![A screenshot of the uploads files page](images/upload_publish_8.png)

 ??? info "Icons on the upload overview"